Current status and prospects of light bino-higgsino dark matter in natural SUSY: Abstract

 \section{Abstract}

-Given recent advancements in dark matter (DM) search experiments, particularly the latest LUX-ZEPLIN (LZ) direct detection (DD) results, we systematically investigate the light bino–higgsino DM scenario within the natural supersymmetric framework.
-Requiring the electroweak fine-tuning parameter $\Delta_{\text{EW}} < 30$ fixes the higgsino mass parameter in the range $|\mu| \in [100, 350]$ GeV, while we extend the bino mass to $M_1 \in [10, 350]$ GeV.
+Given recent advancements in dark matter (DM) search experiments, particularly the latest LUX-ZEPLIN (LZ) direct detection (DD) results, we systematically investigate the light bino--higgsino DM scenario within the natural supersymmetric framework.
+Requiring the electroweak fine-tuning parameter $\Delta_{\mathrm{EW}} < 30$ fixes the higgsino mass parameter in the range of $|\mu| \in [100, 350]$~GeV, while we extend the bino mass to $M_1 \in [10, 350]$~GeV.
 Incorporating constraints from Higgs physics, rare $B$ decays, LEP limits, and DD experiments, we find that part of the parameter space remains viable.
-However, the relic density of neutralino DM necessarily lies below the observed Planck value, contributing at most $\sim 2\%$ of the total DM abundance.
-Some of the surviving parameter space is already excluded by current 13 TeV LHC searches, while the future 14 TeV HL-LHC with 3000 fb$^{-1}$ luminosity will probe the remaining region.
+However, the relic density of neutralino DM necessarily lies below the observed Planck value, contributing at most $\sim$2\% of the total DM abundance.
+Some of the surviving parameter space is already excluded by current 1\mbox{3 TeV LHC sear}ches, while the future 14 TeV HL-LHC with 3000 fb$^{-1}$ luminosity will probe the remaining region of the considered parameter space.